vectordotdev/vector/website/blog/2020-04-09-how-we-test-vector.md

 The category of integration tests is a bit of a catch-all.
-Roughly defined, they're example-based tests that are explicitly not isolated and focus on the interaction between one or more components.
+Roughly defined, they're example-based tests that are explicitly not isolated and focus on the interaction between two or more components.

 Given Vector's focus on integrating with a wide variety of external systems, we have a higher ratio of integration tests than your average system.
 Even once